 Q21.2 is a billable ICD-10-CM code that can be used to specify a diagnosis.

-On October 1, 2014 ICD-10-CM will replace ICD-9-CM in the United States, therefore, Q21.2 and all ICD-10-CM diagnosis codes should only be used for training or planning purposes until then.
+On October 1, 2014 ICD-10-CM will replace ICD-9-CM in the United States, therefore, Q21.2 and all other ICD-10-CM codes should only be used for training or planning purposes until then.

 A spectrum of septal defects involving the atrial septum; ventricular septum; and the atrioventricular valves (tricuspid valve; bicuspid valve).
 These defects are due to incomplete growth and fusion of the endocardial cushions which are important in the formation of two atrioventricular canals, site of future atrioventricular valves.